hoko/hoko-docs/_posts/2015-04-08-benefits_coupons.md

 }
 {% endhighlight %}

-If you intend to create a more complex structure of deep links we recommend you have a separate route just for coupons.
-In this case you would be using the `mapRoute:toTarget:` delegation method.
-Please check our
-[metadata](http://support.hokolinks.com/ios/ios-deeplinking/#metadata) documentation to learn more.
+The `addHandlerBlock()` is going to be called every time your application opens a deeplink.
+If you prefer, you can focus on one specific deeplink routes at the time using the `mapRoute(_:toTarget:)` delegation method.
+Please check our [metadata](http://support.hokolinks.com/ios/ios-deeplinking/#metadata) documentation to learn more.

 ## Step 3: (Optional) Limit the number of redeems